illinoistech-itm/jhajek/itmt-430/project-tutorials/Getting-Started-three-tier-web-app-tutorial/Readme.md

 ### Service Discovery using Hashicorp Consul

 One of the benefits of building a cloud native application is that the components of the application are not static.
 You would think this makes things chaos, but actually frees us from having to reserve specific IP address.
-Having to reserve IP address prevents our applciation from being moved to a different platform or having a test environement and a production environment.
+Having to reserve IP address prevents our application from being moved to a different platform or having a test environment and a production environment.

-By the definition of cloud native, resources cannot be staticly defined.
-Everything then communicates via HTTP, how do we know the IP addresses of the nodes in our applciation?
+By the definition of cloud native, resources cannot be statically defined.
+Everything then communicates via HTTP, how do we know the IP addresses of the nodes in our application?
 We could use a whole bunch of shell-scripted hackery, but we would quickly find that would run into scale problems.

-You have a problem, that is connecting 3 webserver nodes to our load-balancer and connecting all three webserver nodese to communicate with a database layer.
-How will you know how to connect to these resoruces?
+You have a problem, that is connecting 3 webserver nodes to our load-balancer and connecting all three webserver nodes to communicate with a database layer.
+How will you know how to connect to these resources?

 Enter [Hashicorp Consul](https://consul.io "webpage for consul.io service discovery"):